-The primary rules of life I study are physiological constraints that are modulated by the environmental availability of key metabolic resources.
+The primary rules of life we study are physiological constraints that are modulated by the environmental availability of key metabolic resources.
 These ecophysiological constraints alter the amount of energy required for trait synthesis and function and are directly controlled by the environment.
 Ecophysiological constraints are one of the major factors shaping historical and future predicted spatial patterns of biodiversity, macroevolutionary trait evolution, and population level adaptive divergence/speciation.

 Rapid evolution of ornamentation and phylogenetic history of Oreohelix (from Linscott et al. 2020)